lyon-nlp-connect/lyon-nlp-connect.github.io/content/third-session.md

 ---

 ## Event Details
-The third session will consist of one part.
+The third session will consist of 2 parts.
 We'll begin with a roundtable for new participants to share their research interests, followed by a Birds-of-a-Feather-style group discussion.
 This time, apart from PhD students and postdocs, we invite MSc students working on NLP-related topics during internship, as well!
-The idea is to discuss recent papers in the selected topics.
+The idea is to discuss recent papers on the selected topics.
 The discussion-launching questions would be provided for each topic during the event.
 Selected topics: